Nepal-College-of-Information-Technology/lab-work-day-Sagarkoirala1/Lab3/Readme.md

 ### *1. MIDI Standard*

-- *MIDI (Musical Instrument Digital Interface)* is a communication protocol used to send digital music performance data.
+MIDI (Musical Instrument Digital Interface) is a digital communication standard used to transmit musical performance data between electronic instruments and computers.
+It sends event-based instructions, not actual audio signals.

-- It stores musical instructions such as:
-  - note_on
-  - note_off
-  - MIDI channel
-  - Velocity
-  - Note number (0–127)
-- MIDI Note Numbers map to musical notes.
+The MIDI standard supports 16 channels, allowing multiple instruments to be controlled simultaneously.
+Musical data such as note_on, note_off, velocity, and control changes are represented using 7-bit values (0–127).
+MIDI note numbers map to musical pitches, for example, 60 = Middle C and 69 = A4 (440 Hz).

+MIDI files are compact, device-independent, and widely used for music production, synchronization, and editing.
   - Example: 60 = Middle C, 69 = A4 (440 Hz)

-#### *Frequency Formula*
+### *Frequency Formula*

 To convert a MIDI note number n to its frequency: f = 440 × 2^((n - 69) / 12)